-- Parent or guardian must complete the District's Course Acceleration Checklist/Request. - The principal will determine that acceleration is a possibility, assessment procedure will be initiated - Appropriate screening and other assessment information will be gathered and considered. - If a student's performance level is exceptionally high on the above measures, then the problemsolving team shall convene to determine what data is needed so that the team can make a recommendation.
+- Review shall be recommended by a member (s) of the faculty or a parent to the principal, - The principal will determine that acceleration is a possibility, assessment procedure will be initiated. - Appropriate screening and other assessment information will be gathered and considered. - If a student's performance level is exceptionally high on the above measures, then the problem-solving team shall convene to determine what data is need so that the team can make a recommendation.
 The recommendation shall include all factors of a student's academic and social/emotional growth. - The principal will have full authority after consultation with teacher(s), guidance counselor, and other appropriate district personnel, to make a final decision on acceleration.
 A child will not be accelerated without parental consent.